-Promoting the health of your trees is critical
+Tree trimming and tree pruning for the health of your trees is critical

 The removal of dead or dangerous trees should be a priority for every property owner.
-Eliminating dead wood, removing dangerous branches, and correctly pruning young trees are all important to minimize hazards to property and people.
+Eliminating dead wood, removing dangerous branches, and correctly caring for young trees are all important to minimize hazards to property and people.
 These services should only be rendered by trained and experienced technicians to reduce potential injury or damage to property.

 Headquartered in Concord, NC, we proudly offer tree trimming and pruning services across the Charlotte, Greensboro, Raleigh, Durham and Winston-Salem greater metropolitan areas—and are ready to work with you.